rwieruch/blog_robinwieruch_content/visual-regression-testing-react-storybook.md

 }
 {{< /highlight >}}

+Finally you can install the Storybook Storyshots addon for your project on your command line:

+{{< highlight javascript >}}
+npm install @storybook/addon-storyshots --save-dev
+{{< /highlight >}}

+In the next step, there needs to be a configurational part where Storybook and Jest are connected to transform the stories into automatic snapshot tests.
+In the *test/jest.setup.js* file for Jest you can initialize the Storyshots addon.

+{{< highlight javascript "hl_lines=2 5" >}}
+import registerRequireContextHook from 'babel-plugin-require-context-hook/register';
+import initStoryshots from '@storybook/addon-storyshots';

+registerRequireContextHook();
+initStoryshots();
+{{< /highlight >}}

-Afterward, when running your Jest snapshot tests on the command line with `npm run test:snapshot` or your own command, all your stories should be executed as snapshot tests next to your actual snapshot tests.
+Now, when running your Jest snapshot tests on the command line with `npm run test:snapshot` or your own command, all your stories should be executed as snapshot tests next to your actual snapshot tests.
 They are grouped under the Storyshots test suite.
 In conclusion, Storybook not only helps you to document your UI components but also to test them automatically as snapshot tests.
 It's powerful, isn't it?

 {{% chapter_header "Visual Regression Testing in React with Storybook" "visual-regression-test-react" %}}

 Now you will learn how to transform those snapshot tests automatically into visual regression tests.
 Rather than diffing the rendered DOM elements, a visual regression test will capture a screenshot of your rendered component from the story and diffs this screenshot against another captured screenshot once you run your test again.
-The only thing to enable the automatic visual regression test is adjusting the *test/jest.setup.js* file:
+There are two things to enable the automatic visual regression tests.
+First, install another addon for it:

 {{< highlight javascript >}}
+npm install @storybook/addon-storyshots-puppeteer --save-dev
+{{< /highlight >}}

+And second, adjust the *test/jest.setup.js* file:

+{{< highlight javascript "hl_lines=3 6 7 8 9 10 11" >}}
+import registerRequireContextHook from 'babel-plugin-require-context-hook/register';
+import initStoryshots from '@storybook/addon-storyshots';
-import initStoryshots, { imageSnapshot } from '@storybook/addon-storyshots';
+import { imageSnapshot } from '@storybook/addon-storyshots-puppeteer';

+registerRequireContextHook();
 initStoryshots({
   suite: 'Storyshots',
   test: imageSnapshot({